 During my time in Florence, I booked my train trips and museum tickets while I was there.
 I could more easily gauge how I was feeling, the times I had available and do what I felt like doing.
 There were certain things I thought I would see, but when I was there, I didn’t feel like it.

 Even though I like to plan and organise, I don’t want to over-plan my schedule ahead of time.

-Before you start planning and researching your trip, I suggest you download my Itinerary Planning Guide and Checklist.
-This will guide you through the planning and research process as well as provide links to download my handy Travel Planners and more.
+Before you start planning and researching your trip, I suggest downloading my Itinerary Planning Guide and Checklist.
+This will guide you through the planning and research process and provide links to download my handy Travel Planners and more.

 In summary, this is how I research my trips:

 - Decide and prepare how you will store the information you will find during your research.
 Will it be a notebook, saved to Dropbox or Pocket or recorded in the Travel Planners?

 - Start researching the different components of the trip.
 I like to use: